Bryconops disruptus: Habitat and ecology

 Bryconops disruptus solely inhabits the Rio Negro, a blackwater tributary of the Amazon river.
 The Rio Negro has very low mineral content, and is very acidic, with a pH ranging from 2.9 to 4.2.
 The riverbed is stable, with low erosion and very few suspended particulates in the water, and the flora and fauna are generally sparse outside of species like B. disruptus.

 Blackwater habitats generally have low oxygen content, which shows that B. disruptus does not need well-oxygenated waters to survive.
 This is because blackwater conditions are caused by the decay of plant matter leaching tannins into the water, and the microbial activity responsible for said decay consumes a great deal of the available dissolved oxygen.

 Bryconops disruptus's preference for acidic and/or blackwater environments is something it shares with more than a few of its congeners.
 One of these is Bryconops collettei, which is found both in more acidic blackwaters and rather less acidic clear waters.
 Another example is Bryconops colaroja, which inhabits waters in the Guiana Shield that lean towards acidity.

 Conservation status

 The Rio Negro is the world's largest blackwater river, which means that B. disruptus has a wide native range.
-Though B. disruptus hasn't been evaluated by the IUCN, there is no concern that it will run out of habitable territory anytime soon.